gabriel-garcez/ImplicoQAChallenge/README.md

 # 🚨 Atention
-Some Features of the Website is not working.
-Such as update the quantity of the product in the cart so thats a Functional Error not the automation framework one but once the test is being covered the automation may failed.
+Some Features of the Website is not working such as update the quantity of the product in the cart, so once it is a Functional Error.
+The automation framework may fail in the execution because the test is being covered.

 # ✚ Aditional Features